bakNa2t/engword/README.md

 - used [Free Dictionary API](https://dictionaryapi.dev/) to fetch data from server
 - JS allows catch error if a `word` wasn't found `try {} catch()` block
-- using `innerHTML` to display the meaning and pronunciation
+- used `innerHTML` to display the meaning and pronunciation
 - if the word isn't found then an error message is displayed
 - the dictionary allows to get the meaning of english words and their pronunciation
 - handle error if the search word doesn't exist and display information message word `The word was not found`